 2Engineering Elective must be a 3000 or 4000 level Electrical Engineering course.

-3Technical Elective must be a course from Engineering, MGMT 4203 Project Management, Math or the Sciences (excluding courses intended for Education Majors).
-All electives must have approval of the Department.
+3Technical Elective must be a course from Engineering, MGMT 4203 Project Management, Math, or the Sciences (excluding courses intended for Education Majors).
+All electives must have the approval of the Department.

 4Must have departmental approval.

 Unconditional Admission Requirements

 Arkansas Tech University does not discriminate on the basis of color, sex, race, age, national origin, religion, or disability in any of its practices, policies, or procedures.
 This includes, but is not limited to, admission, employment, financial aid, or educational services.
 Arkansas Tech University complies with all applicable state and federal laws including, but not limited to, Title VI and Title VII of the Civil Rights Act of 1964 as amended, the Age Discrimination in Employment Act of 1967 as amended, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act Amendments of 1974, the Civil Rights Restoration Act of 1987, the Americans with Disabilities Act of 1990, and the Civil Rights Act of 1991.
 The Affirmative Action Office, Administration Building, Suite 212, has been designated to coordinate compliance efforts.